zama-ai/concrete/docs/tutorial/comparisons.md

 ### 1. fhe.ComparisonStrategy.THREE_TLU_BIGGER_CLIPPED_SMALLER_CASTED

-This strategy will not put any constraint in bit-widths during bit-width assignment, instead the smaller operand is cast to a bit-width that can store `clipped(bigger) - smaller` or `smaller - clipped(bigger)` during runtime using table lookups.
+This strategy will not put any constraint on bit-widths during bit-width assignment, instead the smaller operand is cast to a bit-width that can store `clipped(bigger) - smaller` or `smaller - clipped(bigger)` during runtime using table lookups.
 The idea is:

 ```python
 uint3_to_uint4_lut = fhe.LookupTable([...])